She hadn’t expected to like him.

 “I thought I saw movement up there,” she said.
 “But I don’t see it now.”

-He didn’t reply but reached to the wall on his right and punched a hidden button, which made a technological chirp and then ignited a small rectangular keypad that glowed lemon-yellow in the dark.
+He didn’t reply but reached to the wall on his right and tapped a hidden button, which made a technological chirp and then ignited a small rectangular keypad that glowed lemon-yellow in the dark.
 From here he adjusted the rheostat, so that the hallway before them grew slightly brighter, and Abby could see now a large mirror twenty feet beyond, and she understood that this mirror had reflected her own movement, and this is what she’d seen.

 “What kind of house is this?” she said.